yousefelassal/quote-cron/README.md

 > Look up at the stars and not down at your feet.
 Try to make sense of what you see, and wonder about what makes the universe exist.
 Be curious.

 > Man is not sum of what he has already, but rather the sum of what he does not yet have, of what he could have.

+> No man is free who is not master of himself.